stanleychen7/Web102/Project 7/CrewMates/README.md

-# Web Development Project 5 - *Name of App Here*
+# Web Development Project 7 - Crewmate Gallery

 Submitted by: Stanley Chen

-This web app: Attempted to use airVisual api to search for cities in NY and display data
+This web app: Using react and supabase database, I created a webapp that allows user to create Among Us character and store it in a database

-Time spent: 10 hours spent in total
+Time spent: 7 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The list displays a list of data fetched using an API call**
+- [X] **A create form allows users to add new cremates**
-- [X] **Data uses the useEffect React hook and async/await syntax**
+- [X] **Users can name the crewmate and set the crewmate's attributes by clicking on one of several values**
-- [ ] **The app dashboard includes at least three summary statistics about the data such as**
+- [X] **The site displays a summary page of all the user's added crewmates**
-  - [ ] *insert details*
+- [X] **A previously created crewmate can be updated from the crewmate list**
-- [ ] **A search bar allows the user to search for an item in the fetched data**
+- [X] **A previously created crewmate can be deleted from the crewmate list**
-- [ ] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [X] **Each crewmate has a direct, unique link to an info page about them**

 The following **optional** features are implemented:

-- [ ] Multiple filters can be applied simultaneously
+- [ ] A crewmate can be given a category upon creation which restricts their attributes
-- [ ] Filters use different input types such as a text input, a selection, or a slider
+- [ ] The site displays summary statistics about a user's crew on their crew page
-- [ ] The user can enter specific bounds for filter values
+- [ ] The site displays a custom "success" metric about a user's crew which changes the look of the crewmate list

 The following **additional** features are implemented: